Is the application open for 2018?

 After the deadline has passed, a submitted application can no longer be changed.
 You may change your submitted application through the application deadline.

 When do the letters of recommendation need to be uploaded?

-Letters must be uploaded by writers no later than February 15, 2018.
-They must be uploaded by February 15 in order for your application to be considered complete.
+Letters must be uploaded by writers no later than 11:59 PM Eastern Time on March 1, 2018.
+They must be uploaded by the deadline in order for your application to be considered complete.
 Please be sure to communicate this to your letter writers.
 You can resend a request for a letter of recommendation through Interfolio.

 Can my letter writers email or mail their letter?

 No, letters must be uploaded confidentially through Interfolio.
-Writers will receive an email with instructions for uploading their letter.
+Writers will receive an email with instructions from Interfolio for uploading their letter once you enter their information into the application; you do not need to click submit for them to be notified.
 You can resend a request for a letter of recommendation through Interfolio.

 I am a student at The University of Texas at Austin.
 Am I eligible?